 Clinton County adds one new COVID-19 case

-Clinton County has 62 cases with 52 confirmed and 9 probable,the department said this afternoon.
+Clinton County has 63 cases with 53 confirmed and 9 probable.

-Centre County saw a decrease in their number of cases from 155 to 148 according the department’s numbers.
+Centre County saw a slight increase in their number of cases from 148 to 149 according the department’s numbers.

-Nearby Lycoming County also saw a decrease in the number of cases from 166 to 164 positives since the outbreak first began.
+Nearby Lycoming County saw no change in the number of cases which remain at 164 positives since the outbreak first began.

 Individual county data for Pennsylvania is available at the Department of Health website.